 Since the area of interest is the comparison of typical graphite-moderated mHTGR against that of the advanced moderators, the only variation between cases is the composition of the moderator block matrix while the fuel compact matrix remained graphite in all cases and the fuel loading remained the same as well.
-The optimal volume fractions of the moderators were selected for manufacturability (informed by the experimental tasks within this project) and fuel residence time.
+The optimal volume fractions of the moderators were selected for manufacturability (informed by the experimental tasks within this project) and cycle length.
 The reasoning behind this volume fraction is to maximize the moderating capability but not over moderate the system, which would ultimately hinder reactor performance.

 Infinite Assembly Neutronics Evaluation